sofa-framework/conda-ci/README.md

 If you need to use the `runSofa` executable with `SofaPython3` plugin, use the provided `runSofa_with_python script` (installed in the `bin/` directory as well) instead the classical `runSofa`.

-## Older releases

-Due to some space usage restrictions, we can only store the last release on the [Anaconda channel `sofa-framework`](https://anaconda.org/sofa-framework/repo).
-Previous releases as conda package are available at https://prefix.dev/channels/sofa-framework.